 As another example, consider that a researcher has collected data on the compositions of households.
-In very few households, there are twins; here, data perturbation could be applied and the birth year of one of the twins could be changed by a year.
+In very few households, there are twins; here, data perturbation could be applied

 In Table 3 and based on Kasprzak et al. (2023), we present another example of data swapping: In the table, respondents' birth dates have been altered by ± 15 days.
 An alternation of 15 days might be sufficient for some purposes but not others - this depends on the combination of variables and other factors such as the population studied.
 When applying data swapping researchers have to rely on their expertise.